ratschlab/icarefm/README.md

 ## Data

+We are working hard to create an easy to access and download version of our large-scale multi-center harmonized dataset available on the
+[Physionet](https://physionet.org/) platform.
+Watch this space for news on this development and effort.

+For data harmonization we use the `ricu` tool written in the R programming language:
 - Our extended fork of the `ricu` data harmonization tool: {tbd}
 - Original data harmonization tool `ricu` source repository: https://github.com/eth-mds/ricu